shaze/synth2/README.md

 Workflow for creating artificial GWAS data sets based on real data

+Several separate projects

 #gensimul#

+This was our first version -- good thing is that it keeps structure very well but the resulting data is relatively identifiable and also we land up with smaller data sets than our original

 This is C program that takes a source plink file, anonymises and does some randomisation.
 Here is an example.

 ```
    ./gensimul src   200 src.clt mutes  new